Gvenkatanarasimha05/Plant-disease-detection-system-for-sustainable-agriculture/README.md

-# 🌿 Plant Disease Detection for Sustainable Agriculture
+# 🌿 Plant Disease Detection for Sustainable Agriculture(AICTE)

 This project leverages deep learning to identify plant leaf diseases from images, aiding farmers and agricultural professionals in promoting healthier crops and supporting sustainable agricultural practices.